vishalsingh2972/CanIShipEU/README.md

 2. Identify the employment context.
 3. Identify candidate evaluation as relevant.
 4. Understand the role of human decision-making.
+5. Identify the likely provider / deployer role.
-5. Ask useful clarification questions.
+6. Ask only useful clarification questions.
+7. Preserve uncertainty when important facts are unknown.
-6. Identify relevant regulatory topics.
+8. Identify relevant regulatory topics.
-7. Generate targeted research questions.
+9. Generate targeted research questions.
+10. Preserve the founder's original question.
-8. Retrieve authoritative sources.
+11. Retrieve authoritative sources.
-9. Combine different retrieval strategies.
+12. Combine semantic and keyword retrieval.
+13. Fuse retrieval results.
+14. Optionally rerank evidence.
-10. Check whether the evidence is sufficient.
+15. Check whether the evidence is sufficient.
-11. Research missing evidence when necessary.
+16. Identify missing evidence.
+17. Perform bounded corrective research.
+18. Select the strongest evidence set.
-12. Produce a structured evidence-backed assessment.
+19. Produce a structured evidence-backed assessment.
-13. Explain a GREEN / YELLOW / RED result.
+20. Show the assessment date.
-14. Show why the result was reached.
+21. Explain why the assessment was reached.
+22. Show what would change the assessment.
+23. Map important claims to evidence.
-15. Show supporting sources.
+24. Show supporting sources.
-16. Compare relevant EU and US considerations.
+25. Provide a narrow EU vs US comparison.
-17. Explain the result through voice.
+26. Explain the result through voice.
-18. Continue the conversation with follow-up questions.
+27. Continue the conversation with follow-up questions.
-19. Reassess when important assumptions change.
+28. Reassess when important assumptions change.
-20. Refuse to make unsupported conclusions when the evidence is insufficient.
+29. Return `INSUFFICIENT EVIDENCE` instead of guessing when necessary.

+---

+# 🚀 What Success Looks Like

+The first milestone is **not**:

+> "We support eight regulatory domains."

+It is:

+> **"Give us an AI recruitment startup and we'll investigate it properly."**

+The golden case should become so reliable that the research output feels almost boring.

+That is a feature.

+Once the employment workflow is strong, additional verticals can be added without changing the fundamental product architecture.

 ---